 The ongoing attacks on the port of Hodeidah are multiplying the horror and death in Yemen.

-After almost four years of war, the resulting displacement, hunger and disease have made Yemen the worst humanitarian crisis on earth.
-More than 22 million people – three quarters of the population – are in desperate need of assistance and 14 million people are on the brink of famine.
+As the fifth year of war begins, the resulting displacement, hunger and disease have made Yemen the worst humanitarian crisis on earth.
+On top of the 60,000 already dead, more than 24 million people – 80 per cent of the population – are in desperate need of assistance.
+More than 9.6 million people are on the brink of famine and are barely surviving.
 Families are facing the combined threats of conflict, cholera, and starvation.

 “We are horrified by the latest developments in Hodeidah,” said Johan Mooij, CARE International Country Director in Yemen.
 “There is currently only enough food in Yemen to sustain the population for two to three months, and it is the most vulnerable – especially women and children – who will be hit the hardest.”

-As well as the threat of violence, more than 1.1 million Yemenis have been infected with cholera – 2,300 of whom have died as a result.
-The World Health Organisation has called it “the worst cholera outbreak in the world.”
+As well as the threat of violence, more than 1.3 million Yemenis have been infected with cholera – 2,300 of whom have died as a result.
+It is the worst cholera outbreak in history.

 CARE is already reaching more than 1 million people every month in Yemen, providing lifesaving food, water, medical supplies, and other critical aid to those in need.